marchaos/react-virtualized-sticky-tree/README.md

 sticky header components are rendered directly via your rowRenderer() function where styles are used to make the component sticky.
 StickyTree renders the component within a nested structure so that the header's position may be 'stuck' at different levels (see [demo](https://marchaos.github.io/react-virtualized-sticky-tree/)).

 Every nested sticky level should have a top which is at the bottom of the sticky level above it.
 For example.
 If your root node is 30px high and has a top of 0, the next sticky node should have a top of 30px.
-The z-index of the node should also be lower than the nodes above it.
+The z-index of the node should also be lower than the nodes above it (so that it is scrolled out of view underneath its parent node).
 If your root node is z-index 4, then the node below could be 3, below that 2 and so on.

 An implementation of this would look like: